A picture tells a thousand words. And when you can’t use many words – like, in a text message – then adding a picture is gold. Right? Not always.

-IMPORTANT: This article will discuss the differences between SMS and MMS.
-MessageMedia doesn’t deliver MMS to UK residents, but you can still send MMS to international destinations such as the USA or Australia.
-Get in touch to find out more.
+HEADS UP: While MessageMedia doesn’t deliver MMS to UK residents, you can still send MMS to international destinations, like the US or Australia.

 Long (up to 5,000 characters)

 Text and pictures (410kb max .png, .apng, .jpg, .gif)